What is Maui’s Dolphin?

 Currently, it is known that the dolphins use the mouths of the Manukau and Kaipara harbours, which are huge harbours on the west coast of the Auckland region.
 The dolphins have also been seen along many other harbours on the west coast, mostly between Auckland and Raglan in Waikato.

 Maui’s dolphins don’t tend to stay in one place for long, as they have been found to travel 80km (50 miles) in under three weeks.
 Yet, they only tend to use about 30km (19 miles) of shoreline.

 Although Maui’s dolphins did once inhabit the waters around the Taranaki region, sightings in this area have become extremely rare.

-Why are the Maui’s Dolphin Population Declining?
+Why is the Maui’s Dolphin Population Declining?